 - Viewing of the waterfall is done from the opposite cliff of the gorge facing the falls.

 - Victoria Falls is found on the Zambezi River in Southern Africa.

 - The waterfall stretches across the border of Zimbabwe and Zambia.

-- There are 5 gorges below the falls creating the famous white water rafting rapids.
+- There are 5 gorges below the waterfall creating the famous white water rafting rapids.

-- The falls is divided into The Devils Cataract, Main Falls, Rainbow Falls, Horseshoe Falls and the Eastern Cataract.
+- The geology of the falls allows it to be divided into The Devils Cataract, Main Falls, Rainbow Falls, Horseshoe Falls and the Eastern Cataract.

 - Devil’s Pool is on the Zambian lip of the precipice just inches away from the edge.

-- During the dry season, from September to December, the water is shallow enough to swim in the Devils Pool just inches from the 300-foot drop to the bottom of the falls.
+- During the dry season, from September to December, the water is shallow enough to swim in the Devils Pool just inches from the 300-foot drop to the bottom of the chasm.

 - The waterfall dissects the Zambezi River in two as it sits halfway between the 1677 miles from the river’s source to the sea.